We need to learn to listen to each other’s pain and hope. Understanding and empathy are the cornerstones of lasting peace.

 Live and Become

-In contrast to the previous list, I couldn’t really envisage too many of these films being remade or rehashed in Hollywood or elsewhere.
-Of course some of them - most notably Live and Become, a French production with a Romanian director - have input from outside of Israel, but that doesn’t change the fact that they’re very very specific to the place .
-I guess it’s just a fact that to understand what’s going on in these films you maybe need to have at least a little bit of prior understanding of Jewish history and traditions, and some awareness of the incredibly complex kaleidoscope of Jewish identities.
+In contrast to the list of supposedly “normal” films, I couldn’t really envisage any of the films on this list being remade or rehashed in Hollywood or elsewhere.
+Of course some of them - most notably Live and Become, a French production with a Romanian director - have input from outside of Israel, but that doesn’t change the fact that they’re very very specific to the place.
+That probably makes them harder to get into for anyone who doesn’t know a bit about the history and/or the sociology.
+It may just be a hard fact that to understand what’s going on in these films you need to have at least a little bit of prior understanding of Jewish traditions, not only the history, and some broad awareness of the incredibly complex kaleidoscope of Jewish identities.

 A Borrowed Identity

 Most of the films are about the tensions within and between the Ashkenazi and Sephardi/Mizrahi communities.
-Several of them - Kadosh, Fill The Void, Tikkun and Ushpizin look inside the closed world of the Ashkenazi Ultra-Orthodox, a milieu which is little understood outside Israel and diaspora Jewish communities, and one which stands apart from the Arab-Israeli conflict.
+Several of them - Kadosh, Fill The Void, Tikkun and Ushpizin look inside the closed world of the Ashkenazi Ultra-Orthodox, a milieu which is little understood outside Israel and diaspora Jewish communities, and one which stands apart from the Arab-Israeli conflict (or perhaps let’s say rather that it tries very hard to stand apart from the conflict, and that that leads to another kind of conflict).
 On the other side of the ledger, the Sephardi/Mizrahi communities are depicted in God’s Neighbours, The Women’s Balcony and the Vivian trilogy.

-However, there is one other outlier on the list - A Borrowed Identity, a film which adresses the cultural dilemmas around integration, faced by Arabs who grow up within Israeli-Jewish society.
+However, there is one other outlier on the list - A Borrowed Identity (aka The Dancing Arabs), a film which adresses the cultural dilemmas around integration, faced by Arabs who grow up within Israeli-Jewish society.

 Films about War - Israeli-made, or seen from the Israeli viewpoint